-4. [S[VO]] - An inexplicable UG accident or an intelligible result of grammar evolution?
+4. [S[VO]] - An inexplicable accident or an expected result of grammar evolution?

 "For every complex problem, there is a simple, easy to understand, wrong answer" (H. L. Mencken).
-Here is an example: Languages tend to end up as SVO languages because SVO is the default grammar28 defined by UG.
+Here is a linguistic example: Languages tend to end up as SVO languages because SVO is the default grammar30 defined by UG.
 This is the simple but wrong answer; the correct one is this.
-UG looks very much like English because the mother tongue of the master mind of UG happens to be English.29 The UG idea is a how how-else-idea.
+UG looks very much like English because the mother tongue of the master mind of UG happens to be native (American) English.31 The UG idea is a how how-else-idea.
 How could children in the innocent age of three to six years grasp a highly complicated grammar system?
 Chomsky's answer is fanciful but begging the question: "It's innate, stupid!".